jzthree/GraphBoard/README.md

 # GraphBoard

 This is a standalone TensorFlow's graph visualizer frontend for directed graphs.
-The goal of this repository to provide a general purpose graph interactive visualizer (which TensorBoard already pretty much provided), as well as providing necessary documentations.
+The goal of this repository to provide a general purpose interactive graph visualizer (which TensorBoard already pretty much provided), as well as providing necessary documentations.

-(Work in progress) I have removed as much unnecessary parts as I can safely identify in the first look.
-The code is working npw.
+(Work in progress and help welcomed) I have removed as much unnecessary parts as I can safely identify in the first look.
+There are likely still a lot of clean up that can be done (I didn't remove any node.js dependencies for example).
+The code is working now.

 ####TensorBoard graph visualization features: